Pryaxis/Plugins/Verification/README.md

   * ` todo @particles `

 Not following any of the above requirements will have you either declined or removed as a verified plugin developer.

+### Expectations and benefits of being a verified developer

+* Review plugins other people submit, decompile and check for any security vulnerabilities.
+* Always update your plugins if need be.
+Displaying but not updating your own plugins is poor behavior.
+* Get the perk of being able to push plugins to your own list without needing them reviewed.
+  * Do you not want to do this?
+Feel free to submit the plugins regularly.
+Reviews will be made by other verified developers.
+  * Alongside this, you CANNOT review your own plugins.
+Another verified developer or repository maintainer will have to do this.